Gender disparity in computing: Postsecondary education organization

 Numerous postsecondary education institutions have student-run organizations that focus on the advancement of women in computer science.
 In addition to she++ based out of Stanford University, Rochester Institute of Technology (RIT) supports a chapter of the organization called Women In Computing.
 The campus's chapter of the organization is composed of students, faculty and staff at RIT and they strive to support and further develop the culture of computing to women.
 This effort is not only focused on their campus, but in the larger community.
 They host events both on their campus located in Henrietta, New York, and within surrounding Rochester schools.
-RIT is among a national list of schools that host a chapter of Women in Computing, which is founded in the organization Association of Computing Machinery's committee for women in computing (ACM-W).
+RIT is among a national list of schools that host a chapter of Women in Computing, which is founded in the organization Association for Computing Machinery's committee for women in computing (ACM-W).

 Harvard University hosts the organization called Harvard Undergraduate Women in Computer Science (WiSC).
 The organization aims to promote women in computing across a variety of schools and industries, educate women on the profession of computer science, and provide opportunities for women in technical fields.
 WiCS supports the annual conference named WECode, a conference that aims to promote women's involvement in computer science.